esa/polyhedral-gravity-model/README.md

 > [!NOTE]
-> The [GitHub Pages](https://esa.github.io/polyhedral-gravity-model) of this project contain the full extensive documentation of the C++ Library and Python Interface as well as background on the gravity model and advanced settings not detailed here!
+> The [GitHub Pages](https://esa.github.io/polyhedral-gravity-model) of this project contain the full extensive documentation of the C++ Library and Python Interface as well as background on the gravity model and advanced settings not detailed here.

 ## Input & Output (C++ and Python)